 The Writing Center sends monthly updates about events, policies, and services to faculty who opt in to these mailings.
 Contact Amber Cook to be added to the list!
 See below for current and past updates.

-Current Updates: September 2021
+Current Updates: March 2022

 Upcoming Writing Center Webinars for Students

 - Plagiarism can be an intimidating concept for many student writers.
 Everyone wants to prevent plagiarism, but it can be unclear what exactly plagiarism is and how to avoid it.
 In this first part of a two-part series, we'll focus on avoiding plagiarism through effective paraphrasing and quoting.
 Students should join us to

 - Identify plagiarism pitfalls when paraphrasing and quoting source material